-Ordinary radiators can still be used with ground source energy heating but you may need to install larger radiators than what you already have.
+Ordinary radiators can still be used with ground source energy heating but you may need to install larger radiators.

 The heat pump unit is typically housed in a cabinet around the size of a large fridge.
 In fact, the whole system can be likened to the way in which a fridge works, only in reverse.
 A fridge takes the warm air from inside and moves it outside whereas the heat pump takes the heat stored underground and brings it inside.

-Some units also have a cooling system, keeping the interior of your home cool in warm weather.
+Some ground source heat pumps also have a cooling system, keeping the interior of your home cool in warm weather.